captionpoint/CaptionPoint-Server/public/will.md

 My goodness, Henry, what play is that?
 ---
 ## HENRY:
-No play, my glorious wife, *today* life is better than drama!
+No play, my glorious wife.
 ---
+## HENRY:
+*Today,* life is better than drama!
+---
 ## ELIZABETH: (sarcastically)
-Noooo.
+Noooo…
 ---
 ## HENRY:
 Yes!
 ---
 ## HENRY:
-Ben went to the Lord Chamberlain to flatten the Old Jaggard for printing Will’s work without the rights and they stopped the presses today!
+Ben went to the Lord Chamberlain to flatten the Old Jaggard for printing Will’s work without the rights
+---
+## HENRY:
+and they stopped the presses today!
 ---
 ## ELIZABETH:
 Stopped them today?